Greencats0/university/3/Fall/MATH-338/exam_one/cheat_sheet.md

 \textbf{Day 6:} \underline{Interacting variables:} one variable can affect the another variable (non-independent). \underline{Confounding variable:} a factor that influences the results of an experiment. \underline{Block design:} split sample initially based on traits (possibly confounding) then randomly assign in those groups. \underline{Matched Pairs Design:} blocks sizes of two (only looking with two levels). \underline{Repeated Measures Design} two similar subjects have the same tests and those results are compared. \underline{Hawthorne Effect:} individuals know they are being experimented on.

 \textbf{Day 7:} \underline{Sensitivity:} proportion of actual positive. \underline{Specificity:} proportion of actual negative. \underline{Positive Predictive Value:} proportion of positive tests that were actually positive. \underline{Negative Predictive Value:} same as above but for negative. \underline{Prevalence:} base rate.
+In the tree diagram, sensitivity goes on top and the specificity goes on the bottom.

 \textbf{Day 8:} \underline{Neyman-Pearson Testing:} This test will allow us to make preemptive decisions based on conditions presented before the study is conducted.
 These are the theoretical outcomes WITHOUT taking any sample data. \underline{Null Hypothesis:} nothing unexpected (original hypothesis, H\textsubscript{0}). \underline{Alternate Hypothesis:} "something is happening and we should change our minds" (H\textsubscript{a}). \underline{Critical region:} range of values that corresponds to the rejection of H\textsubscript{0} at some chosen probability level. \underline{Type I Error:} occurs when a significance test results in the rejection of a true null hypothesis. \underline{Type II Error:} the data do not provide strong evidence that the null hypothesis is false. $\alpha < \beta$ and if not, switch hypothesis. $\beta \ge 0.8$. \underline{Compute CR:} need $\alpha$, H\textsubscript{0} (value of P under H\textsubscript{0}) and sampling distribution of test statistic under H\textsubscript{0}. \underline{Compute Power:} need CR, H\textsubscript{1} (value of P under H\textsubscript{1}) and sampling distribution of test statistic under H\textsubscript{1}.